 - Clarify Intention – Identify your worthy goal.
 It is far easier to enter the state of insight through a worthy – core values-oriented – intention or gateway.

-- Gather Data – Surround yourself with data associated with the worthy goal.
+- Jump into Data – Surround yourself with data associated with the worthy goal.
+Act athletically.
 Be irreverent, creative, energetic, intrusive, and impertinent.

 - Investigate Illuminations – Persist along the energetic pathways where you sense “the answer” may be found.
 Illumined pathways feel electrically charged with potential.
 (Here, you may be compelled to repeat steps #3 and 4.)

-- Discover It – Recognize the insight, record it, and articulate it.
+- Honor the Insight – Recognize the insight, record it, and articulate it.
 Be supportive and persistent.
 So often, insights emerge inarticulately.
 After achieving comprehension, despite how obvious it seems, record it.
 At this stage, insights are fleeting.

-- Plan & Execute Insightfully – Utilize the insight, protect it, and apply it.
+- Plan and Execute Insightfully – Utilize the insight, protect it, and apply it.
 Take a victory lap!
 Enjoy it.
 Refine your understanding and wisdom.

 Today, we need a reset for business and government.
 Innovation and invention are encouraged by every president and pundit, appropriately.
 Getting to insight is the stargate for innovating and inventing.

-What are your experiences in the state of insight?
+What are your experiences in the state for insight?